Infant Car Seat vs. Convertible Car Seat: Which Is Right for You?

 Can I Use a Second-Hand Car Seat Safely?

-You can use a second-hand car seat safely if you know its history.
-Check for recalls, expiration dates, and damage.
-Always verify it meets current safety standards, and consider purchasing a new seat for peace of mind.
+You can use a second-hand car seat safely if you know its full history.
+Check for recalls, expiration dates, and any visible damage.
+Car seats typically expire 6 to 10 years from the manufacture date, so check the label before using one.
+Verify it meets current safety standards, and if you have any doubts, buying a new seat is the safest option.

 How Do I Clean and Maintain My Car Seat?